 In 2017, DSHS began partnering with Texas A&M University School of Public Health, USA Center for Rural Public Health Preparedness to develop online trainings for data providers responsible for completing death certificates.
 The trainings are scheduled to roll out in 2019.
 Focus groups were conducted in early 2018, using a facilitation guide, to gather information on current practices.
 There was one focus group session held with funeral directors, physicians, and Justices of the Peace (JPs), respectively.
-See Appendix C for the Focus Group Questions.
+Focus groups, while not a comprehensive representation of the medical community, provide meaningful insights to inform further steps in improving death certificate quality in Texas.
+See Appendix D for the Focus Group Questions.